OsiobeEmoghene/alx-low_level_programming/0x02-functions_nested_loops/README.md

- function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

-    Prototype: void jack_bauer(void);
-    You can listen to this soundtrack while coding :)
+Write a function that adds two integers and returns the result.

+    Prototype: int add(int, int);